 Phase Equilibria Diagrams, (Standard Reference Database SRD 31), published from 1964 to 1992 as the well-known Phase Diagrams for Ceramists "blue books", is the result of a long-standing collaboration between NIST and The American Ceramic Society to develop and maintain a state-of-the-art database of critically evaluated phase equilibria data for industrial and academic customers.
 The diagrams serve as maps of the equilibrium chemical and structural behaviors exhibited by materials and provide critical starting information for the rational design of materials processing schemes, for quality assurance efforts, and for optimization of the physical and chemical properties of advanced materials.

-Version 4.0 provides 637 new entries (Figs. 14236-14872, electronic Volume 18) with 1000 new diagrams.
-The comprehensive, searchable desktop application includes all the information printed in the 21 hard-copy volumes as well as "virtual" Volumes 15,16, special-Volume P (phosphorus-containing), 17, and 18.
+Version 4.1 provides 778 new entries (Figs. 14872-15650, electronic Volume 19) with 1656 new diagrams.
+The comprehensive, searchable DVD includes all the information printed in the 21 hard-copy volumes as well as "virtual" Volumes 15,16, special-Volume P (phosphorus-containing) as well as all other special-issue topical volumes, 17, and 18.
 (Publication of hard-copy books was discontinued after Vol. 14.)
-The new content includes experimental and calculated data for a wide range of non-organic material-types including oxides and mixed systems with oxides, chalcogenides (sulfides, selenides, tellurides), pnictides (N, P, As, Sb, Bi), actinides (U, Pu, Th) and actinide-surrogates (Ce), oxycation systems (e.g. molybdates, vanadates), semiconductors (Si, Ge, Sn), group 3 systems (B, Al, Ga, In, Tl), and salts including mixed systems with salts.
-The data are pertinent to a wide variety of applications including optoelectronics, thermal-barrier coatings, sensors, energy converters, nuclear waste reprocessing, nuclear reactors, photovoltaics, pigments, fuel cells, catalysts, thermoelectrics, capacitors, transducers, thermoluminescence, molten-salt batteries, photovoltaics, electrolytic refining, and semiconductor manufacturing.
-The new figures are labeled as Volume 18 in this release.
+The new content includes experimental and calculated data for a wide range of non-organic material-types including oxides and mixed systems with oxides, chalcogenides (sulfides, selenides, tellurides). pnictides (N, P, As, 8b, Bi), actinides (U, Pu, Th) and actinide-surrogates (Ce), oxy-cation systems (e.g. molybdates, vanadates), semiconductors (8i, Ge, Sn), group 3 systems (B, AI, Ga, In, TI), and salts including mixed systems with salts.
+The data are pertinent to a wide variety of applications including optoelectronics, thermal-barrier coatings, sensors, energy converters, nuclear-waste reprocessing, nuclear-reactor technology, photovoltaics, pigments, fuel cells, catalysts, thermoelectrics, capacitors, transducers, thermoluminescence, molten-salt batteries, photovoltaics, electrolytic refining, and semiconductor manufacturing.
+The new figures are labeled as Volume 19 in this release.

 The free demonstration version contains the same functionality as the full version, but with limited content consisting of the 202 figures published in the Phase Diagrams for Ceramists: Annual '92, and 11 figures from Volume 15.
 In addition, the demonstration version serves as a searchable, comprehensive chemical index for the entire database.